 - Volunteers in excess of 275 providing 9,730 service hours.

 - Involved in education of medical students, residents, fellows, interns, allied health professionals, PhD and MS students, college and high school students.

-- Over 3,600 long term students received training at MMI in the last seventeen years.
+- Over 3,500 long term students received training at MMI in the last fifteen years.

 - Approximately 40 faculty involved, clinical and translational research activities.

-- Annually more than 90 technical assistance services (1,846 hours) to community partners in LEND & UCEDD alone.
+- Annually more than 2,700 technical assistance service hours to community partners in LEND and UCEDD alone.